jakubtomsu/jakubtomsu.github.io/content/posts/odin_comp_speed.md

 This is an overview of ***all*** the things the compiler had to parse to compile your program.

 But 26 packages and 80k lines of code seems like a lot for a Hello World.
 All of that was pulled in by `core:fmt` and it's dependencies.
 Let's see if we can do something about it.

+# Build Diagnostics

+When you call `odin build` with the `-build-diagnostics` flag it's going to generate big tables from LLVM backend information.

+Currently this includes two primary kinds of tables:
+- parapoly instatiation statistics
+- module diagnostics

+The parapoly tables just list the generic procedures with the most instantiations, plus their instruction counts.

+The module diagnostics list per-module total instruction count as well as other info, which can be useful for determining which module is the slowest to compile by LLVM.

 ### Dependencies